On Inverse Inertia Matrix and Contact-Force Model for Robotic Manipulators at Normal Impacts: Experimental Results Dicussion

-We motivate the candidate viscoelastic contact-force model by showing that the virtual-spring model can not generate the measured contact-force profiles unless the COR is greater than 1 in \secRef{sec:virtual_spring_model}.
-The Maxwell model assumes the same COR regardless of the contact velocities, which contradicts the data, see \secRef{sec:maxwell_model}.
-The candidate nonlinear viscoelastic model can generate the measured contact-force profile with the theory-consistent COR, see \secRef{sec:nonlinear_model}.
-From the comparison in \secRef{sec:validate_iim}, we conclude that the proposed IIM computation is the most accurate.
+The virtual-spring model does not fit measured contact-force profiles unless the COR is greater than~1, see~\secRef{sec:virtual_spring_model}).
+The Maxwell model assumes that the COR remains unchanged regardless of the contact velocities.
+However, this assumption contradicts the data, see~\secRef{sec:maxwell_model}.
+The candidate nonlinear viscoelastic model can match the measured contact-force profile with a theory-consistent COR, see~\secRef{sec:nonlinear_model}.